 An Architectural Ironmongery Schedule is important because each project will have different ironmongery requirements.
 For example, brand new office builds may require more contemporary door furniture with variation across the different rooms, where as a school may require a consistent design across the whole building.
 As an alternative, a hospital may require handles with antimicrobial features due to the high frequency of use and to minimise the spread of illnesses.
 We advise our clients on the most suitable type of door furniture to use, as well as supply the products needed to complete the project.

 Having been in the industry for over 30 years, we pride ourselves on our expertise and are very reliable to work with.
-We have worked on hundreds of different architectural ironmongery projects covering a vast range of markets from hospitals to large hotels, emphasising that we can cater our expertise across the board.
+We have worked on hundreds of different architectural ironmongery projects.
+These projects covering a vast range of markets from hospitals to large hotels, emphasising that we can cater our expertise across the board.

 By: Marc Tills